Supplied By Hotel

 number of people needed at any given time.

-- Microphone Runners: (2+) Runs wireless microphones to individual delegate tables as members are recognized to speak
+- Microphone Runners: (2+) Runs wireless microphones to individual delegate tables as members are recognized to speak (Royalty is a good group to pull from)

 - Live Editor: (1) This person is responsible for live editing proposals as they are adjusted or fine tuned by the floor during convention session.
 A computer with Microsoft Word is required.
-Usually done by Benjamin Avant.
-If Benjamin is not available, anyone fluent in Microsoft Word can fill the position.
+(Usually done by Benjamin Avant.
+If Benjamin is not available, anyone fluent in Microsoft Word can fill the position.)

 - Projection Manager (1) This person is responsible for running the computer that is used to project current topics or documents on to the jumbotron screens.
 This may also involve running PowerPoint presentations or video